isidorjkaplan/insulators/README.md

 It consists of two major programs, one is `training.py` which trains the segmentation network and `evaluate.py` which uses the segmentation network to zoom in on the insulators in an image and then crop it.
 Instructions to use are below

 # Previous Work
-This is largely a re-write of the methods I developed here for this school project: https://drive.google.com/drive/folders/1eo921wmhM_IzIW2rwQB6KsL1IWCUyogo?usp=sharing
+This is largely an extention of the methods I developed here for this school project: https://drive.google.com/drive/folders/1eo921wmhM_IzIW2rwQB6KsL1IWCUyogo?usp=sharing

 # Setup
 ## Python Enviornment Setup